You are on a path.

 You might not know it.
 You might not have much of a direction on it.
 You might be moving very slowly.
 But make no mistake: you are on a path.

-I’ve been running my small coaching groups for two years now and I’ve learned so much in the process.
+I’ve been running my small coaching groups for three years now and I’ve learned so much in the process.
 The number one result I hear from small group members after their first term together: I’ve found such value in connecting with others.
 I’m inspired with new tools.
 I’m ready to move forward.

 If you’re living with ADHD and you’ve found yourself struggling to change, to develop new habits, or you’re blocked by shame or judgment underlying your ADHD, then working with a small group can offer you the inspiration and motivation you need.